flancian/garden/index.md

 # Nodes
 A [[node]] is a collection of [[resources]] having to do with a topic; a [[thing]] or an [[idea]] or whatever you want the node to mean.

+The resources are those found in gardens like this one.
+This note, for example, belongs to node [[index]] because its

 In this sense, the following might be interesting nodes to serve as entry points to this garden, and to the Agora at large.

   - [[Person]]: contains links to nodes about [[people]].